 The holidays are around the corner.
 This means that you will be tempted with all kinds of unhealthy treats and comfort foods that may lead to gut inflammation.
 The good news is that it is possible to eat delicious food while following a nutrient-dense, anti-inflammatory, and gut-protecting diet rich in gut-nourishing foods.

 Your gut health matters.
 A healthy microbiome and well-functioning gut are absolutely essential for optimal digestion, absorption of nutrients, elimination of toxins, and your overall health.
-A compromised gut flora may lead to a leaky gut syndrome, an underlying cause of many digestive issues and other health complains, including chronic pain, fatigue, and autoimmune diseases.
+A compromised gut flora may lead to leaky gut syndrome, an underlying cause of many digestive issues and other health complaints, including chronic pain, fatigue, and autoimmune diseases.

 Take control of your health and nourish your body with gut-friendly foods that promote well-being.
 Learn about the best gut-health foods and incorporate them into your diet today.

-10 Gut-Nourishing Foods
+10 Gut-Nourishing Healthy Foods

 Sauerkrauts mean sour white cabbage in German.
 They are incredibly common in Germany, my motherland, Russia, and other parts of Eastern-Europe.
 They are fermented cabbage that serves as fantastic gut-health food.
 Sauerkrauts are not only rich in fiber but provide they are loaded with good bacteria.
 They help a healthy gut microbiome balance, promote smooth digestion, and help to prevent the leaky gut syndrome.